tonysoft/digit-cell/README.md

 ## &lt;digit-cell&gt;

-The `digit-cell` element displays an icon.
-By default an icon renders as a 24px square.
+The `digit-cell` element represents a single Digit within some component or application like a Digital Clock square.

 See: [Demo](https://tonysoft.github.io/digit-cell).